dannagle/PiPlayer/README.md

 Site can be [viewed here](http://piplayer.naglecode.com/).
 Commands have been disabled.

+## Hackster.io

+This project is also detailed at [hackster.io](https://www.hackster.io/naglecode/pi-player-049751)

 ## License
 All components are GPL v2 or Later.
 The "www" portion is based heavily on the [Packet Sender web project](https://github.com/dannagle/PacketSender-Website) if you'd prefer an MIT license.